Workshop with prof. Nidhi Dandona at Sushant School of Art and Architecture, Gurgaon, India, 2016.

 Review in Arkitekten 30.09.2004 [89K] pdf

-Guest professor and co-organizer of a five days workshop with Fredrik Fritzson for the course “Design as Action” at Department of Landscape Planning, Swedish Agricultural University, Alnarp, Sweden
+Workshop with Fredrik Fritzson for the course “Design as Action” at Department of Landscape Planning, Swedish Agricultural University, Alnarp, Sweden, 2003.

 Open planning processes which actively involve users with different ideas and interests can generate more composite and experientially rich environments.
 User participation can however also be extended to include the actual realization process itself.
 This process does not necessarily have any form of conclusion.
 Through active use the users can act to change these environments over time.